-- Attempt to deal with the situation yourself. - Make assumptions, offer alternative explanations, or diminish the seriousness of the behaviour or alleged incidents. - Keep the information to yourself or promise confidentiality.
+- Attempt to deal with the situation yourself. - Make assumptions, offer alternative explanations, or diminish the seriousness of the behaviour or alleged incidents. - Keep the information to yourself or promise confidentiality. - Take any action that might undermine any future investigation or disciplinary procedure, such as interviewing the alleged victim or potential witnesses, or informing the alleged perpetrator or parents or carers.

-- Take any action that might undermine any future investigation or disciplinary procedure, such as interviewing the alleged victim or potential witnesses, or informing the alleged perpetrator or parents or carers. - 14.6 In response to an allegation against an OTR member of staff or volunteer, the Designated Safeguarding Lead should: - Get written details of the allegation or concern, signed and dated by the person reporting it.
+14.6 In response to an allegation against an OTR member of staff or volunteer, the Designated Safeguarding Lead should:

+- Get written details of the allegation or concern, signed and dated by the person reporting it.
 Countersign and date this record.
-(If it is difficult to get a written report make your own written record of the conversation you have had with the referrer and sign and date it). - Collate and record information you have and personal details about (i) the child/ren, parents/ carers, siblings; (ii) the person against whom the allegation has been made; and (iii) details of any known or possible witnesses.
-It is important to keep alert for patterns which might suggest the abuse goes further afield and involves other children and adults. - Inform the Chief Executive, who, as the Safeguarding Lead for OTR, will contact the Local Authority Designated Officer (LADO) within 24 hours of receiving the report of an allegation.
+(If it is difficult to get a written report, make your own written record of the conversation you have had with the referrer and sign and date it). - Collate and record information you have and personal details about (i) the child/ren, parents/ carers, siblings; (ii) the person against whom the allegation has been made; and (iii) details of any known or possible witnesses.

+It is important to keep alert for patterns which might suggest the abuse goes further afield and involves other children and adults.

+- Contact the Local Authority Designated Officer (LADO) within 24 hours of receiving the report of an allegation.
 In Bristol this is Nicola Laird (0117 903 7795).
-The LADO will advise on what to do next, including what information to share with the person subject to the allegation. - Inform the person reporting the allegation or concern what action you will take, in accordance with local procedures and with regard to local information sharing protocols and the need to maintain confidentiality. - Ensure that the alleged perpetrator is informed of the allegation or concern as soon as possible after consulting with the LADO, and in accordance with any restrictions on information sharing that may be imposed by the police or social care.
+The LADO will advise on what to do next, including what information to share with the person subject to the allegation. - Notify the CEO and Head of People and Culture of the concern. - Inform the person reporting the allegation or concern what action you will take, in accordance with local procedures and with regard to local information sharing protocols and the need to maintain confidentiality.

+• Ensure that the alleged perpetrator is informed of the allegation or concern as soon as possible after consulting with the LADO, and in accordance with any restrictions on information sharing that may be imposed by the police or social care.

 This includes how enquiries will be conducted and possible outcomes (e.g. disciplinary action, dismissal, referral to regulatory body; all should all be explained together with sources of support and advice, e.g. from a professional organisation or trade union).